Deep-Learning-and-Aging/Main-pipeline-and-Images-based-models-pipeline/README.md

 <br/>

 #### YOU CAN TRY BY YOUR SELF, AS IT MIGHT TAKE SOME TIME, WE PROVIDE THE OUTPUTS OF PANCREAS CONTRAST
-If you are using the docker image made for this repository, you will have all weights included in the image.
+If you are using the docker image for __DockerHub__ made for this repository, you will have all weights included in the image.

-If you have cloned the repository, in order to keep the size of the repository small, we only pushed the weights for the outer fold 0.
+If you have cloned the repository from __GitHub__, in order to keep the size of the repository small, we only pushed the weights for the outer fold 0.
 - MI03A_Predictions_generate: Generates the predictions from all models (Expected time 6 min 30 sec for each outer fold).

 Command line: